tarantool/cartridge-cli/README.rst

 * ``<path-to-myapp>/node_modules`` path will always be cached
 * ``<path-to-myapp>/third_party/custom_module`` path will be cached depending on the ``simple-hash-key`` key

-You cannot combine these options.
-For example, you cannot specify the ``always-cache`` and ``key-path`` flags at the same time.
+You can't combine these options.
+For example, you can't specify the ``always-cache`` and ``key-path`` flags at the same time.

 One project path can only store one caching key.
 For example, you have cached ``.rocks`` with ``key-path`` as a ``.rockspec`` file.
 You have changed the contents of the ``.rockspec`` file and run the ``cartridge pack``.
-In such case, we delete the old cache (for the old key) for the ``.rocks`` path of this project.
-After packing, we save the current ``.rocks`` cache path with a new key.
+In such case, old cache (for the old key) for the ``.rocks`` path of this project will be deleted.
+After packing, current ``.rocks`` cache path will be saved with the new key.

 In addition, there can be no more than **5** projects in the cache that have cached paths.
-If a 6th project appears, we delete the oldest existing project from cache directory.
-But this is not the case for cached project paths, you can cache as many paths as you like for one project.
+If a 6th project appears, oldest existing project is removed from cache directory.
+But this is not the case for cached project paths: you can cache as many paths as you like for one project.

 You can always disable caching by using the ``--no-cache`` flag or by removing